Door County 101

 For nightlife, see a play at the Northern Sky Theater (formerly American Folklore Theatre), known for its original comedies about lovable Wisconsin doofuses.
 It performs in an amphitheater in Peninsula State Park.

-Between Fish Creek and Ephraim, catch a first-run movie at the Skyway Drive-In ó tickets for two are only $15.
+Between Fish Creek and Ephraim, catch a first-run movie at the Skyway Drive-In ó tickets are only $9.

 There are classical and jazz concerts at Birch Creek Music Performance Center near Egg Harbor and at various venues during the Midsummer's Music Festival.
 In Fish Creek, the Door Community Auditorium pulls in nationally known performers year-round.